greeny277/inductive_logic_programming/doc/notizen.md

 \begin{bsp}
 TODO: Example of clause lattice
+\label{poset_clause}
 \end{bsp}

 ### Saturation
 The saturation step takes all horn clauses of the positive examples with the form $a \leftarrow b_1 \ldots b_n$ and uses the background knowledge to get all possible entailments.
-In the next chapter a concrete algorithm for saturation is presented.
-We take it for granted for now.
+In the appendix a concrete algorithm for saturation is presented \ref{app_saturation}.

 \begin{bsp}
 Insert Circle Example here